sebastiantoh/tp/docs/UserGuide.md

 #### Adding a meeting: `meeting add` \[Sebastian Toh Shi Jian\]

-Adds a scheduled meeting with the specified contact in StonksBook.
+Adds a meeting with the specified contact in StonksBook.

 <div markdown="block" class="alert alert-info">
 To prevent the situation in which you unknowingly scheduled conflicting meetings, StonksBook will not allow you to